mlanders4/IntroEmailApplication/README.md

     You have a 30 day free Resharper trial, but if you want to use it or other Jetbrains products after that, you can fill out [this form](https://www.jetbrains.com/shop/eform/students/) to receive a student license.
 To activate Reshaper, first open Visual Studio and run the Resharper executable.
 Then, close and reopen Visual Studio.

-2. Clone this repository to your local machine.

-3. Create an "app password" by following the steps listed [here](https://support.google.com/accounts/answer/185833?hl=en). **PLEASE USE A THROW-AWAY ACCOUNT FOR THIS LAB.**
+2. Create an "app password" by following the steps listed [here](https://support.google.com/accounts/answer/185833?hl=en). **PLEASE USE A THROW-AWAY ACCOUNT FOR THIS LAB.**

-4. Open the project in Visual Studio and navigate to `Program.cs`.
+3. Open Visual Studio and select the *Clone a repository* option.
+Input the URL of this repository (**<https://github.com/jared-v-hoyt/IntroEmailApplication>**) and click the *Clone* button.

-5. Modify the *name*, *email address*, *username*, and *password* (there are `TODO` comments showing you where to update the code).
+4. Navigate to `Program.cs` and modify the *name*, *email address*, *username*, and *password* (there are `TODO` comments showing you where to update the code).

-6. Run the application by hitting the green, outlined play button (*Start Without Debugging*) or by hitting `Ctrl + F5`.
+5. Run the application by hitting the green, outlined play button (*Start Without Debugging*) or by hitting `Ctrl + F5`.
 Send an email and ensure that the program works correctly.

-7. From your menu bar, click `Extensions -> Inspect -> Code Issues in Solution`, look at the ReSharper warnings in the code pane, and resolve each one.
+6. From your menu bar, click `Extensions -> Inspect -> Code Issues in Solution`, look at the ReSharper warnings in the code pane, and resolve each one.

-8. Add `try-catch` blocks where appropriate.
+7. Add `try-catch` blocks where appropriate.

-9. Add meaningful comments to the code.
+8. Add meaningful comments to the code.

-10. Take some time to hover over the various classes used and get comfortable with Intellisense in Visual Studio.
+9. Take some time to hover over the various classes used and get comfortable with Intellisense in Visual Studio.
 Turn in the `Program.cs` file when you are done.

 ## Mac/Windows/Linux